drnsmith/drnsmith.github.io/content/projects/Project11/Project11.md

 # Part 6.
 Mastering Ensembling Techniques: Boosting Model Performance with Stacking and Voting

 No single model is perfect, and each has its own strengths and weaknesses.
 Ensembling techniques address this by combining predictions from multiple models to create a stronger, more robust model.
 Whether we’re using bagging, boosting, stacking, or voting, ensembling is a powerful strategy to achieve higher accuracy and better generalisation.
-In this PART, i’ll focus on:
+In this part, I’ll focus on:

  - The fundamentals of stacking and soft voting.
  - Implementing stacking with a meta-model.